ubports/docs.ubports.com/porting/building-ubports-boot.rst

     check-kernel-config path/to/my/defconfig -w

-You may to do this twice, it will likely fix things both times.
+You may have to do this twice.
+It will likely fix things both times.
 Then, run the script without the ``-w`` flag to see if there are any more errors.
 If there are, fix them manually.
 Once finished, run the script without the ``-w`` flag one more time to make sure everything is correct.

 Build the image